Sledmine/mercury/README.md

 # Contribute to Mercury

-Feel free to fork and ask for pull requests to this repository also we are looking for an interface application for Mercury so any frontend developer is welcome! :)
+Feel free to fork and ask for pull requests to this repository, we are looking for an interface application for Mercury so any frontend developer is welcome!

 # Building Mercury